-- G. Upon request, the owner of an animal declared to be dangerous or vicious by an animal control officer shall be entitled to an administrative hearing before a hearing officer for the purpose of determining whether his or her animal constitutes a dangerous and vicious animal.
-The request for an administrative hearing must be made by the owner of the animal at issue, in writing, and must be delivered to the animal control department within ten calendar days of receipt of the animal control officer's determination that the animal constitutes a dangerous and vicious animal.
-After a request for hearing is received, the date of the hearing will be scheduled no less than five days, but not more than thirty days, from the date of receipt of request for hearing.
-The owner of the animal shall be entitled to review all evidence in the city's possession to be used by the city in the hearing at least three days prior to the hearing date. - H. The director of the Community Development Department shall appoint a person or contract an agency to provide a person who shall act as the hearing officer, preside at the hearing, and hear all facts and testimony presented and evidence admitted and deemed appropriate.
-The hearing officer's compensation, if any, shall not in any way be impermissible tied to his/her decision making responsibilities.
+H. If the owner of an animal believed to be dangerous or vicious time requests an administrative hearing before a hearing officer for the purpose of determining whether his or her animal constitutes a dangerous and vicious animal, the City shall schedule a hearing to be held no less than five (5) calendar days, but not more than thirty (30) calendar days, from the date to receipt of the hearing request.
+At least three (3) days prior to a scheduled hearing date, the owner of the animal shall be entitled to review all evidence in the City's possession that the City intends to use at the hearing.
+Failure of the owner to timely request a hearing, or failure of the owner to attend or be represented at a scheduled hearing, shall be considered a waiver of the right to a hearing.
+Under such circumstances, the animal shall be declared dangerous or vicious and the City, taking into all known facts and circumstances including the severity of any injury inflicted by the animal in question, shall either order that the animal be maintained in accordance with the provisions of this section for the remainder of the life of the animal or order that the animal be destroyed in the interest of public safety.

+I. The Director of the Community Development shall appoint a person or contract an agency to provide a person who shall act as the hearing officer, preside at the administrative hearing, and hear all facts and testimony presented and evidence.
+The hearing officer's compensation, if any, shall not in any way be impermissibly tied to his/her decision making responsibilities.
 Any person designated to serve as a hearing officer is subject to disqualification for bias, prejudice, interest, or for any other reason for which a judge may be disqualified pursuant to Code of Civil Procedure Section 170.1.
 The owner of an animal desiring to challenge the hearing officer chosen to preside over the administrative hearing must file a statement with the city manager objecting to the hearing officer and setting forth the grounds for disqualification.
 The question of disqualification shall be heard and determined in writing by the city manager within ten days following the date on which the disqualification statement is filed.